brooksgarrett/CKAD-exercises/a.core_concepts.md

 </p>
 </details>

-### Get the YAML for a new namespace called 'myns' without creating it
+### DONE Get the YAML for a new namespace called 'myns' without creating it

 <details><summary>show</summary>
 <p>